Open Burning Permit & Information

 Each day you wish to burn, you must activate your permit.
 This can be done in one of two ways:

-- Log into our daily permit application activation page.
-If burning is allowed, you will need to input and submit your permit number between the hours of 9 a.m. - Noon.
+- Log into the account you created to obtain your burning permit.
+If burning is allowed, you will need to activate your permit between the hours of 9 a.m. - Noon.
 If you use the online application, you do not need to call the Fire Department.

 The Concord Fire Department may alter, limit, restrict or cancel permits because of drought, equipment problems or apparatus out of service.
 Burning will be allowed from 10 a.m. - 4 p.m.